 Wherever we go, the garden big flock of chickens would come to us for food.
 It became more like a chicken farm.
-Although the chickens are of various species, I had kingfisher in mind, something more exotic or less commonplace.
+Although the chickens are of various species, I had a kingfisher in mind, something more exotic or less commonplace.

 The place can also be deemed a Duck Farm, plenty of them around.

 Cindy got accosted and held “ransom” by the feathered residents.
 No wonder the entry fee was just NZD$10/adult and the packet of bird feed was NZD$1.
-The rest of the parrots and coloured birds were housed in cages which I have no mood to shoot.
+The rest of the parrots and coloured birds were housed in cages that I have no mood to shoot.

 The Porch Kitchen & Bar @ Waihi Beach

-My first lamb pie on the trip, very delicious and can’t tell its made with lamb.
+My first lamb pie on the trip, very delicious and can’t tell it’s made with lamb.
 NZ people are proud of their pies and rightly so.

 Hot Water Beach @ The Coromandel

 After 2 hrs drive, we arrived at the Hot Water Beach for a short visit.
-At certain stretch of the beach, you can use a rented spade to dig your own spa pool by the sea, during low tide.
+At a certain stretch of the beach, you can use a rented spade to dig your own spa pool by the sea, during low tide.

 With more time, making your own nature onsen is a highlight on this beach, just like in some parts of Japan.

 After another 15min drive from Hot Water Beach, we arrived at the Cathedral Cove which is part of the Te Whanganui-A-Hei Marine Reserve.
-This lookout point, shows a lovely view of the South Pacific Ocean.
+This lookout point shows a lovely view of the South Pacific Ocean.

 A nice look-out point, visitors can walk down to the beautiful Hahei Beach on The Coromandel where you can walk to Cathedral Cove, a naturally formed archway that truly deserves a place on anyone’s album.
 But as we were scheduled to reach Auckland, about 3hrs drive away, we had to give it a miss.

 The beach at Cathedral Cove is often touted as the Top 10 most beautiful beaches in the country.
-Its also a film location of the Narnia films and since then has shot to international fame.
+It’s also a film location of the Narnia films and since then has shot to international fame.
 This amazing attraction is 100% free to visit and requires no national park or entrance fees.

-Enroute to Auckland along the way on highway #25, we could not resist stopping for an Autumn sunset photo session with passing cars, especially with this roll of beautiful trees.
+En route to Auckland along the way on highway #25, we could not resist stopping for an Autumn sunset photo session with passing cars, especially with this roll of beautiful trees.